 When you connect through Plaid or a similar aggregator, the app gets access to your account balances, transaction history, and account holder information.
 Depending on the app, this can include your name, address, phone number, routing number, and months or years of purchase data.

 This is not a hypothetical risk.
 The financial services sector accounted for 27% of all data breaches handled by incident response teams in 2023, up from 19% the year before.
-Research has found that over 40% of fintech breaches originate from third-party vendors -- the exact type of connection that bank-linking creates.
+Research has found that over 40% of fintech breaches originate from third-party vendors, the exact type of connection that bank-linking creates.
 Plaid itself settled a $58 million class action lawsuit in 2022 over allegations that it collected more user data than was necessary, including transaction histories from accounts users did not explicitly authorize.

-The Privacy Concern Is Real -- and Growing
+The Privacy Concern Is Real, and Growing

 Market research on budgeting app adoption tells a clear story.
 Roughly 28% of potential users cite concerns about data breaches as a barrier to using financial apps.
 Another 20% cite general privacy issues.
 Nearly half of all users report some level of concern about how their financial data is handled.